Requirements for a Strong Safety in Football

 The best strong safeties do more than just take care of their primary responsibilities.
 Good strong safeties read the formation of the offense, the body language of the backs and receivers and the eyes of the quarterback.

 Through film study, a smart strong safety knows the opponent's tendencies.
-As a result, the strong safety may attack the opposing backfield and blitz the quarterback.
+As a result, the strong safety may attack the opposing backfield and blitz the quarterback from any side of the field.
 This is a high-risk, high-reward play that could result in a sack, a deflected pass or a turnover at a key moment.

 Expert Insight